Can you eat the rind on Brie, other cheeses?

 Flavor-based rinds

-These rinds, which can include wheels of cheese rubbed with cocoa, Merlot or cinnamon, give an extra kick to a particular cheese.
+These rinds, which include wheels of cheese rubbed with cocoa, espresso, herbs, Merlot or even cinnamon, give cheese an extra kick.
+Flowers like lavendar make for a unique appearance too.

 Rinds formed naturally in the cheesemaking process

-One example is Parmesan; they’re safe to eat but can be tough and chewy.
+One example is Parmesan; its rinds are safe to eat but can be tough and chewy.

 “Popping [tough rinds] in your mouth is like [eating] leather, but they can add flavor to your culinary dishes,” said Dean Sommer, a cheese and food technologist with the Wisconsin Center for Dairy Research.
 Instead of eating them, he recommends throwing them in soups to add thickness and depth.